public-assembly/flexible/README.md

 ## Contribution Guidelines

-If you're ready to contribute a feature, please open a [pull request](https://github.com/public-assembly/flexible/pulls) with detailed commit messages.
-Please also make to sure check the project's open [issues](https://github.com/public-assembly/flexible/issues) and link your PR to one if appropriate.
+If you're prepared to add a feature, kindly create a [pull request](https://github.com/public-assembly/flexible/pulls) that includes comprehensive commit messages.
+Additionally, ensure that you review the project's open [issues](https://github.com/public-assembly/flexible/issues) and link your pull request to a relevant one, if applicable.